forksbait/whatsappdocs/pages/deep-linked-ads/oath-mobile-tracking.md

 Oath Ad Platforms has two main products/channels relevant to mobile advertising and attribution - (Yahoo!)
 Gemini/Native & Search, and the (formerly Brightroll) DSP.

-Branch is currently attributes only Gemini inventory using Branch links, and is able to send all event data to Oath which can attribute both Gemini and DSP inventory.
+Branch currently attributes only Gemini inventory using Branch links, and is able to send all event data to Oath which can attribute both Gemini and DSP inventory.

 ## Setup